 - Certificate to get your home cleaned professionally

-- Day out with the loved one; picnic, hike or anything fun.
+- A day out with the loved one; picnic, hike, or anything fun.

 5 – Find local Holiday Themed Things to do

 In your local city newsletter or website, there is usually a whole list of fun holiday-themed activities.
 We have a local snow day that my children love.